JacKeTUs/universal-pidff/README.md

 Note 2: In order to play Damping/Friction/Inertia/Spring effects by ffbplay, you must enable `Use device and game effects` from dropdown menu for these in DirectForce configuration tool and save it to the wheelbase.

 ### Asetek
+You need to enable "high torque mode" after device is turned on/plugged in.
 More info here: [asetek_wheelbase_cli repo](https://github.com/moonrail/asetek_wheelbase_cli)

 ## Known issues with the driver